A survey of Monte Carlo methods for noisy and costly densities with application to reinforcement learning and ABC: Specific instances of noisy Monte Carlo methods

 \section{Specific instances of noisy Monte Carlo methods}

-In this section, we describe some specific techniques which are included in the generic scheme described in the previous section.
+In this section, we describe in details some specific techniques which are included in the generic scheme described in the previous section.
 They are Monte Carlo algorithms that were introduced mainly in the context of costly, but non-noisy, targets, but their extension to the noisy setting is straightforward.
 We focus on the iterative and exact families of methods, but it should be noted that the strategies for building offline surrogates (from the algorithms within the two-stage scheme) could also be used to initialize the surrogates and hence further improve these algorithms.

-\textbf{MH schemes on iterative surrogate.} A generic MH algorithm targeting a surrogate that is refined over $T$ iterations is given in Table \ref{tab_LucaMoving}.
+\textbf{MH schemes on iterative surrogate.} A generic MH algorithm targeting a surrogate that is refined over $T$ iterations is given in Algorithm \ref{tab_LucaMoving}.
 This algorithm falls within the iterative refinement scheme from the previous section.
-We also summarize different variants using a joint description.
+We also include in Algorithm \ref{tab_LucaMoving} different variants.
 Indeed, at each iteration, the surrogate is updated with probability $\rho_\text{update}$, obtaining a noisy realization and including it in the set of active nodes.
-The different variants are obtained by designing a different probability $\rho_\text{update}$ and deciding the search strategy.
+The different variants are obtained by designing a different probability $\rho_\text{update}$ and deciding the search strategy for finding a suitable new node $\vtheta^*$.

-Note that the updating probability could depend on many features, e.g., on the current surrogate $\rho_\text{update}=\rho^{(t)}_\text{update}(\widehat{m}_{t-1},\psi)$ and other hyperparameters $\psi$.
-The new point to be included, $\vtheta_\text{new}$, can be chosen by different strategies \cite{conrad2016accelerating,jarvenpaa2021approximate}.
+Note that the updating probability could depend on many features, e.g., on the current surrogate $\rho_\text{update}=\rho^{(t)}_\text{update}(\widehat{p}_{t-1},\psi)$ and other parameters $\psi$. { For instance, the surrogate can be updated every time the estimated error of the surrogate or the acceptance probability is above some threshold \cite{conrad2016accelerating,jarvenpaa2021approximate}}.
+The new point to be included, $\vtheta^*$, can be chosen by different strategies. { For instance, such that the empty space within the neighborhood of current state or the expected uncertainty of $\alpha_\text{MH}$ is reduced the most \cite{conrad2016accelerating,davis2022rate,jarvenpaa2021approximate}.}

 As an example, in this work we will specifically consider and compare two basic algorithms.
 The first one corresponds to $\rho_\text{update}=1$, while the second one considers $\rho_\text{update}=\alpha^{(t)}_\text{MH}$ \cite{ying2020moving}.
-In both, we consider the simple choice $\vtheta_\text{new}=\vtheta'$, i.e., the new node is the proposed state at that iteration.
+In both, we consider the simple choice $\vtheta^*=\vtheta_{\texttt{prop}}$, i.e., the new node is the proposed state at that iteration.
 The updating block could be also placed before the MH acceptance test and repeated until some criterion is met \cite{conrad2016accelerating,jarvenpaa2021approximate}.